ANSHEENA-KACHINIKKAD/sorting_grouping_sql/README.md

 3.Write an SQL query to count the number of unique country names from Persons table.

-4. Write a query to print the maximum population from the Country table.
+4.Write a query to print the maximum population from the Country table.

 5. Write a query to print the minimum population from Persons table.